John Deere: 19th century

 Deere bought out Tate and Gould's interests in the company in 1853, and was joined in the business by his son Charles Deere.
 At that time, the company was manufacturing a variety of farm equipment products in addition to plows, including wagons, corn planters, and cultivators.
 In 1857, the company's production totals reached almost 1,120 implements per month.
 In 1858, a nationwide financial recession took a toll on the company.
-To prevent bankruptcy, the company was reorganized and Deere sold his interests in the business to his son-in-law, Christopher Webber, and his son, Charles Deere, who would take on most of his father's managerial roles.
-John Deere served as president of the company until his retirement in April 1886, but died one month later in May 1886.
+During this period, the company announced its work on a steam engine that will pull its plow but the product did not materialize.
+To prevent bankruptcy, the company was reorganized and Deere turned over his interests in the business to his son-in-law, Christopher Webber, and his son, Charles Deere, who would take on most of his father's managerial roles.
+John Deere served as president of the company until his retirement in April 1886, but died one month later in May 1886 in Moline, Illinois.
 The company was reorganized again in 1868 when it was incorporated as Deere & Company.
 While the company's original stockholders were Charles Deere, Stephen Velie, George Vinton, and John Deere, Charles effectively ran the company.
 In 1869, Charles began to introduce marketing centers and independent retail dealers to advance the company's sales nationwide.
 This same year, Deere & Company won "Best and Greatest Display of Plows in Variety" at the 17th Annual Illinois State Fair, for which it won $10 and a silver medal.

 The core focus remained on the agricultural implements, but John Deere also made a few bicycles in the 1890s.